ReedCS2-S20/Lec10-3/README.md

 `Slide 45` [Part 08.
 All Four](https://ensemble.reed.edu/Watch/q5NMw37A) *09m45s*
 `Slide 62` [Part 09. `dc` Revisted; Week 11 Preview](https://ensemble.reed.edu/Watch/p4F3CoGs) *03m00s*

+## A note on Homework 09:

+* There are only three exercises and the first has two parts.
+* I accidentally numbered them Exercises 1, 3, and 4.
+* (I probably should have named Exercise 1 Part 2 as "Exercise 2".)

 ## Overview of the lecture